ISRCs are much more helpful in this case.

-When you are asked to link a recording to your songs, we are looking for what is called an ISRC.
-The ISRC is a code that is usually assigned by distributors and are unique to each of your recordings.
-This is then used to track your song data across many platforms like Spotify, YouTube, etc.
+When you ask us to trace a sound recording back to one of your tracks, we are looking for an International Standard Recording Code (ISRC).
+It is usually assigned by distributors, and is unique to a specific recording.
+The ISRC is used to monitor your song’s metadata across digital platforms like Spotify, YouTube, and SoundCloud.

 If you released your beat as a song through a distributor, it would be assigned an ISRC.
-However, if I made a new song that contains your beat, that recording would have an entirely separate ISRC.
+A new recording that contains your beat would have an entirely separate ISRC.

-It is important that you come to an agreement with anyone who is going to be using your beats so that you will be able to establish who is entitled to publishing and how the song should be registered.
+It is important that you come to an agreement with anyone using your beats so that you will be able to establish who is entitled to publishing royalties, how they’re split, and how the song should be registered.

-If people are using your beats without your permission, it would be best for you to consult a legal professional.
+If another musician is using your beats without your permission, we recommend consulting a legal professional.

 Want to keep up with Songtrust for frequent music and publishing updates?